thegrill/grill/README.md

 ---
 Cook digital.

-`grill` namespace, meta-package with core tools and philosophy guidelines.
+`The Grill` is a toolset that helps with digital content creation.
+This is the `grill` namespace, a meta-package with core tools and philosophy guidelines.

-With future users and readers in mind, `the grill` aims to stick to the following principles:
+With future users and readers in mind, `The Grill` aims to stick to the following principles:

 - [DRY (don't repeat yourself)](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself)
 - [SSOT (single source of truth)](https://en.wikipedia.org/wiki/Single_source_of_truth)